-At Impact, we believe that leadership action is about scanning situations, noticing behaviours, and then deciding to take action to serve people as appropriate (more on this here).
+At Impact, we believe that leadership action is about scanning situations, noticing behaviours, and then deciding to take action to serve people as appropriate (more on the blog: Leading without authority).
 If we listen on a superficial level, we will only ever have a superficial impact; but if we dig deeper down we will find opportunities to make a difference at a more fundamental level.

 Be appropriately transparent

 A listening leadership practice isn’t just about taking, it’s also about giving back.
 Regularly presenting your findings back to the business is a key part of this process.
 People need to know that not only have they been heard, but that they have been listened to, they have been understood and that their words will make a difference.
 This process of listening and sharing pays dividends in trust, loyalty, and morale, as well as an increased inclination to speak freely to leaders again.

 Listening is both a permanent part of leadership practice and a constantly evolving process; it is not a one-off intervention.
 Ensure that you regularly share your findings with the business and proactively seek feedback as part of a routine communication piece to help others feel heard and confident that appropriate action will be taken.